Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the images look like.

 ![alt text][image1]
+![alt text][image2]

 ###Design and Test a Model Architecture

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 The code for this step is contained in the sixth code cell of the IPython notebook.
 In seventh code cell there is visualization of images after pre processing.

 As a first step, I decided to convert the images to grayscale because it reduces amount of data and network can learn faster.

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+![alt text][image3]

-After that i used Histogram Equalization because it enhances contrast and removes effect of brightness After Histogram Equalization I zero centered image data (Mean subtraction) I completed pre processing by normalizing the image data so the data dimensions are of approximately the same scale
+After that i used Histogram Equalization because it enhances contrast and removes effect of brightness After Histogram Equalization I zero centered image data (Mean subtraction) I completed pre processing by normalizing the image data so the data dimensions are of approximately the same scale.
+Scale of images are:
+X Train normalize 1.87209831993
+X Test normalize 1.86566802053

+While gray scale and histogram equalization process color axes have been lost so i needed to return it with newaxis function

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+Data was provided splited to Train, Validation and Test set.
+There was no need to split the data.
+I did not add additional data.
+I used only exisiting data.
+Only thing needed to be done was to shuffle data.

+Data inormation:
+X_train shape (34799, 32, 32, 3) #(number of images, size, size, depth)
+y_train shape (34799,) # (number of images)
+X_test shape (12630, 32, 32, 3)
+y_test shape (12630,)
+X_valid shape (4410, 32, 32, 3)
+y_valid shape (4410,)

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the ninth cell of the ipython notebook.

 My final model consisted of the following layers: